Student decision note

 9. American Express High Yield Savings

-APY: ~4.25% (Rates vary) The Hook: Brand prestige and stability.
-Why It’s Good: Did you know you don't need an Amex credit card to open this?
+The Strategy: You do not need an Amex credit card to open this.
 It’s a standalone product.
-It’s fantastic for students who want to separate their "spending money" from their "saving money" by keeping them at completely different banks.
+It’s fantastic for students who want to separate their "spending money" from their "saving money" by keeping them at completely different banks, reducing the temptation to transfer savings out for weekend fun.

 10. UFB Direct